Design Research And Visual Design

 Our connection to food runs deep.
 It can have a profound impact on our self-image, our understanding of resources and our health.
 The battleground where these early food impressions are formed is our public school cafeteria.
 Taking a holistic, child-centered approach, this class researched and designed a new cafeteria for a CPS elementary school that makes healthy food choices obvious, connects farms to food and reintroduces healthy living throughout school life.

 This class was a multi-disciplinary, team-based project for students with interest in user-centered research methods, architecture and interior architecture, design strategy, public policy, education, environmental graphics, visual communications, service design, iterative prototyping, large-scale systems thinking and product design.
-A range of design solutions was explored from full-scale cafeteria environments, new child-advocacy roles, meal preparation work flows, environmental graphics that make healthy food choices easy for children, parents, schools and food service providers.
+A range of design solutions was explored from full-scale cafeteria environments, new child-advocacy roles, meal preparation work flows and environmental graphics that make healthy food choices easy for children, parents, schools and food service providers.